NigerChel/WBC-UR5-Harvest/README.md

 The WBC system solves inverse dynamics using a **task-prioritized QP controller**.
 It includes:

-- `task_controller`: Solves for joint torques to achieve Cartesian objectives
+- `task_controller`: Solves for joint accelerations/torques to achieve Cartesian objectives
 - `ur5_interface`: Communicates with hardware or simulation
 - `state_publisher`: Publishes joint states and TF frames
 - `trajectory_manager`: Handles motion goals for harvesting tasks